 - Negative Task Roles in a GD

-The MBA Admission procedure of most of the top MBA colleges comprises Group Discussion (GD) rounds to analyse the awareness, preparedness, communication, analytical, logical and leadership skills of applicants.
-It is very important to qualify the GD round in order to qualify for Personal Interviews (PI).
-Group discussions play a major role in deciding whether a candidate possesses the qualities and knowledge that are required for management courses or not.
-It is a great opportunity for MBA aspirants to convince the panellists of their conversation skills, wit, awareness, and knowledge.
+It is a great opportunity for MBA aspirants to convince panelists of their conversation skills, wit, awareness, and knowledge.
 Group Discussion (GD) round at all the top B-schools usually begins in the second week of February and goes on till the end of March.
-While most of the IIMs do not have Group Discussion round, some of the top MBA colleges such as FMS Delhi have reintroduced the GD round in the final selection process of the top MBA colleges .
+While most of the IIMs do not have a Group Discussion round, some of the top MBA colleges such as FMS Delhi have reintroduced the GD round in the final selection process of the

-Tips to ace a Group Discussion (GD)
+Tips to Ace a Group Discussion (GD)

 To react appropriately in a group conversation, you must have perseverance and impactful listening abilities.
 Remember that the discussion panel is comprised of individuals from the college administration who are only there to select the best.
 As a result, even minor errors can cost you a lot of money.

-- You should tune in to debate live performances on English news networks such as Times Now and NDTV 24X7.
+You should tune in to debate live performances on English news networks such as Times Now and NDTV 24X7.
 This will give a better idea of how to proficiently interact during a GD session.
 Even talk shows about current events and social issues can be a good resource for observing and learning.

-Also Read: IIM Interview: Important Documents and Tips to Crack Personal Interview
+Also Read: IIM Interview

 How to Start a GD

-- Communicate fluently – If you are starting the GD, make sure that you present your views fluently.
+Communicate Fluently: If you are starting the GD, make sure that you present your views fluently.
 Try not to stammer as being confident about your point-of-view is of utmost importance.

-- Relevant content – It should not seem that you are starting the GD just for the sake of beginning first.
+Focus on Relevance: It should not seem that you are starting the GD just for the sake of beginning first.
 Your points should be relevant to the topic and must grab the attention of the participants.

 It is very important to understand that leading the GD is the best way to start as it gives you the undivided attention of the participants as well as the GD regulator.
 Starting a GD also gives you uninterrupted time to put up your points while other participants are thinking.
 However, if you are starting the GD, your points have to be very relevant.

-How to disagree in a Group Discussion?
+How to Disagree in a Group Discussion?

 When it relates to conflicting or expressing opposition, an assertion backed up by solid evidence is required.
 People frequently engage in discussions for the sake of engaging in them.
-This could result to awkwardness so you need to stay calm and peaceful while expressing your disagreements.
+This could result in awkwardness so you need to stay calm and peaceful while expressing your disagreements.

-- Importance of body language
+Importance of body language

-- Politeness and voice modulation
+Politeness and voice modulation

-- Never make it a personal
+Never make it a personal

-- Always try to be a good and attentive listener
+Always try to be a good and attentive listener

 How to Enter a GD in the Middle of the Discussion

-- Listen intently – In case you are planning to start the GD, keep your ears open and observe what the other speakers are talking about.
+Listen intently – In case you are planning to start the GD, keep your ears open and observe what the other speakers are talking about.
 Listening not only gives you positive marks but also gives you an insight into what the other participants think about the topic and you can prepare your points accordingly.
 It is immensely helpful if you don’t understand the topic.

-- Target the low points – There are high and low points in a GD, i.e. when the discussion is at its peak (high) or when the contestants have concluded their point (low).
+Target the low points – There are high and low points in a GD, i.e. when the discussion is at its peak (high) or when the contestants have concluded their point (low).
 You have to target the low points and glide into the discussion effortlessly.

-- Continue where the participants have left – When a participant is done putting up his or her point, you can jump into the conversation and talk about why you agree or disagree with their points and put forward your views.
+Continue where the participants have left – When a participant is done putting up his or her point, you can jump into the conversation and talk about why you agree or disagree with their points and put forward your views.

-- Express dissent – Putting forth unpredictable points is a crucial part of the GD.
+Express dissent – Putting forth unpredictable points is a crucial part of the GD.
 If you have a different take on the subject or have something new to present, you should put it forth very clearly with reasons.

 How to Stay Active Throughout a GD

-- Bring new ideas – To maintain your place in the GD, you will have to express points about the topic that the other contestants have not mentioned.
+Bring new ideas – To maintain your place in the GD, you will have to express points about the topic that the other contestants have not mentioned.
 This will help you get the attention of the GD regulator and score some extra points.

-- Be perceptive – In case you don’t have any new ideas, you can present a different perspective on the points that the other participants have presented.
-Share your views about the points that have been talked about so far in a different light to present your point-of-view and support your argument.
+Be perceptive – In case you don’t have any new ideas, you can present a different perspective on the points that the other participants have presented.
+Share your views about the points that have been talked about so far in a different light to present your point of view and support your argument.

-- Stay on track – You can also make your come-back in the discussion by bringing the discussion on track if it is deviating from the topic.
+Stay on track – You can also make your come-back in the discussion by bringing the discussion on track if it is deviating from the topic.
 This will help you to lead the discussion and nail the group discussion.

-- Be convincing – You can also convince the other participants to get back in the discussion.
+Be convincing – You can also convince the other participants to get back in the discussion.
 Eye contact, agreement and body language are the best tools to win the favour of other participants and lead the discussion in the direction that you want.

 How to Conclude a GD

-- Summarise all the points – The best way to conclude is to summarise all the points that you have discussed in brief and present your final take on the subject being discussed.
+Summarise all the points – The best way to conclude is to summarise all the points that you have discussed in brief and present your final take on the subject being discussed.

-- Be concise – Make sure that you don’t drag your conclusion.
+Be concise – Make sure that you don’t drag your conclusion.
 Keep it as short as possible and try to mention the points clearly.
 Don’t mention any new point in the conclusion just support what has already been spoken about.

-- Closure argument – Make the closure around the main idea of the topic and be direct.
+Closure argument – Make the closure around the main idea of the topic and be direct.
 Don’t beat around the bush.
 All your points should build up the conclusion.

-The most important thing to remember about the GD is to not mention any figures or data unless you are absolutely sure about its accuracy.
+The most important thing to remember about the GD is to not mention any figures or data unless you are sure about its accuracy.
 You should not stay quiet in the GD for too long.
 Active participation is of utmost importance.

 Topics for Group Discussion (GD)